 During For the Record: Designing Realities at Nederlands Film Festival in Utrecht on 28 September 2019, Dan Hassler-Forest (Assistant Professor of Media and Cultural Studies at Utrecht University) reflected on worldbuilding strategies in music videos, comparing them with methods utilized in fantasy films.
 By analyzing the created media personas and corresponding music videos of Taylor Swift and Janelle Monáe, he mapped out different types of story worlds.

 For the Record: Performing Gender, on 31 January 2019, examined gender roles and feminist positions in popular music videos.
 Iconic videos of Madonna and Prince, as well as recent video releases of Sevdaliza and others, form the basis for a debate on the articulation of gender through the cinematographic gaze and the performing body.
 The evening is moderated by radio-dj, reporter and host Shay Kreuger.
 With Eliza Steinbock (Assistant Professor of Cultural Analysis at Leiden University), Emmanuel Adjei (film director and visual artist) and Gabriel A. Maher (designer).

 For the Record: Reading Apeshit

-For the Record: Reading Apeshit examines the music video Apeshit by the Carters, also known as Beyoncé and Jay-Z. The choreography and selected artworks from the Louvre collection form the basis for a debate on forms of representation, performance and decolonizing cultural institutions.
+For the Record: Reading Apeshit, on 25 October 2018, examined the music video Apeshit by the Carters, also known as Beyoncé and Jay-Z. The choreography and selected artworks from the Louvre collection form the basis for a debate on forms of representation, performance and decolonizing cultural institutions.
 With Davide Belotta (dancer and choreographer), Imara Limon (curator Amsterdam Museum) and Nathalie Hartjes (director Showroom MAMA).
 Moderated by Shay Kreuger.